A Beginner's Guide to Blogging for Business

 Alternatively, a blog is a perfect place to offer deep dives with targeted content to your markets and niches.
 With a well-defined content and SEO strategy, you'll drive free (and evergreen) inbound traffic and develop lead conversion funnels for your target markets that help to increase conversions and build a community around your brand.

 How to Develop a Blog Content Strategy

 Ask yourself, "What does my customer need to know about what we're doing or selling?"
 Your focus, as always, should be on the customer's needs and not on promoting yourself.
-There is nothing more attractive or compelling to a potential client than actually understanding their problems and knowing how to solve them.
+Nothing is more attractive or compelling to a potential client than understanding their problems and how to solve them.

-To that end, it's ideal to plan your blog content with your buyer personas in mind.
+To that end, it's ideal for planning your blog content with your buyer personas in mind.
 Each buyer persona is a fictionalized version of an ideal customer.
-Part of defining buyer personas is to identify key business challenges that the persona faces, along with explaining how your product or service addresses this challenge.
+Part of defining buyer personas is identifying key business challenges the persona faces and explaining how your product or service addresses these challenges.

 Your content strategy should also include targets for driving natural search traffic.
 That means looking for keyword opportunities and using best practices when constructing your posts.

 Why Buy the Product When the Content is Free?